MingyangL28/Winter-2026-Data-Visualization-Final-Project/README.md

 Median_Age: Median age of the population (Years)

-- 🚀 Installation & Setup
+- 🚀 Installation & Setup:
 1. Clone or download this repository to your local machine.

 2. Install Dependencies: Ensure you have the required Python libraries installed in your environment: